It happened in Indonesia. An old man at a tiny shop handed me a key and pointed at a scooter:

 By turning right twice now (Großer Sandbrook, am Kaiserkai), you'll have circled the Museumshafen.
-There is a bridge currently under construction, so once it's finished you can go straight
+The bridge there opens for bigger boats, so if it is open you can also cross there.

 Now head towards Hafen City Universiät via Am Kaiserkai – Großer Grasbrook – am Dallmannkai – Überseeallee.